puranjayr96/Real_Time_Evolving_Face_Recognition/README.md

 # Real_Time_Evolving_Face_Recognition
-A real time facial recognition application, which uses MTCNN for facial detection and Facenet for facial recognition
+A real time facial recognition application, which uses MTCNN for facial detection and Facenet for facial recognition.
+Face data is stored in a 128 bit encoding vector.

 Language used: Python 3